Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Appendices: Numerical Methods

-To solve the equations derived in Section \ref{sec:WNL} and its subsections, we will make use of the pseudo-spectral methods for coupled Boussinesq equations in \cite{Khusnutdinova19Book, Engelbrecht11} and single Ostrovsky equation in \cite{Khusnutdinova19}.
-For the coupled Ostrovsky equations we use the method outlined below, which also includes a brief overview of the pseudo-spectral method.
+To solve the equations derived in Section II and its subsections, we make use of pseudo-spectral methods as was done before in \cite{Khusnutdinova19}.
+We expand on those methods for the case of coupled Boussinesq equations and coupled Ostrovsky equations, as outlined herein.